GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ### 12.4 CSV Log format

-The CSV log format depends on which data items are selected in the configuraion.
+The CSV log format depends on which data items are selected in the configuration.
 Only the specified data items are recorded in the file.
 The order of appearance of columns is fixed, and is as follows:

 * timeStamp - in milliseconds since 1/1/1970
 * elapsed - in milliseconds